CTWSRO Comprehensive Inventory, 2011–2015

 Confederated Tribes of the Warm Springs Reservation – Madras, Oregon

-Synergy collected rangeland data including ecological status inventory, cultural plant surveys, weed surveys, and vegetation inventory on over 625,000 acres from 2011-2015.
-Over 300 study sites were established and inventoried within the Confederated Tribes of Warm Springs Indian Reservation (CTWSRO).
+Synergy Resource Solutions collected rangeland data for a tribal natural resource invento-ry within the Confederated Tribes of Warm Springs Indian Reservation (CTWSRO) in-cluding ecological status inventory, cultural plant surveys, weed surveys, and vegetation inventory on over 625,000 acres from 2011-2015.
+Over 300 study sites were established and inventoried.
 Ecological status inventories included dry weight rank with comparative yield, line point intercept, gap intercept, plant height, plant census, rangeland health, and soil stability test.
 Additionally, special surveys were conducted for culturally significant plants and weeds.
-Synergy was responsible for site selection, conducting GIS analysis, and developing the inventory design.
-This project involved the development of a three-tiered rangeland monitoring protocol using vegetation and soils data in conjunction [from ground studies and Light Detection and Ranging (LIDAR)] to collect a substantial amount of scientific data.
-Professional and scientific requirements for the project included the use of the Database for Inventory, Monitoring, and Assessment (DIMA), extensive plant identification of all vegetation types, GPS/GIS equipment and software, soil sciences, and a professional scientific team.
-Synergy also wrote 10 ecological site descriptions (ESDs) working with the Confederated Tribes of the Warm Springs Reservation and NRCS.
+Synergy was responsible for site selection, conducting geographic in-formation system (GIS) analysis and developing the inventory design.
+This project in-volved the development of a three-tiered rangeland monitoring protocol using vegetation and soils data to collect scientific data.
+The tribal natural resource inventory utilized methods from ground studies and Light Detection and Ranging (LIDAR) to collect a substantial amount of data.
+Professional and scientific requirements for the project in-cluded the use of the Database for Inventory, Monitoring, and Assessment (DIMA), ex-tensive plant identification of all vegetation types, GPS/GIS equipment and software, soil sciences, and a professional scientific team.
+Synergy also wrote 10 ecological site descrip-tions (ESDs) working with the Confederated Tribes of the Warm Springs Reservation and NRCS.

 CTUIR Comprehensive Inventory, 2009–2015